ePages-de/epages-devportal/_posts/2019/2019-09-05-outdoor-retros.md

 Here is how we do it at ePages:

-1. Start in the team space: Throw a ball and ask everyone how he or she is feeling today.
+1. Start in the team space: Throw a ball and ask everyone how they are feeling today.
 2. Give guiding questions.
 I always prepare short printouts for everyone.
 3. Explain the route you'll go, and agree on where and when to meet for wrap-up.
 3. Wrap up with the whole team discussing what everyone learned.
 This can also be outside using a ball to throw.